Phoenix Group

 Mari Nakano

 New Zealand’s indigenous grasslands are home to 16 endemic grasshopper species.
 At some high elevation locations four grasshopper species co-occur at high densities.
-These alpine grasshoppers occur in open tussock and herbfields, areas that are dominated by native plant species.
-Endemic grasshoppers are known to have significant impact on the grassland vegetation above 1200m and might be important determinants of community composition (ecosystem architects).
+These alpine grasshoppers occur in open tussock and herbfields; areas that are dominated by native plant species.
+Endemic grasshoppers are known to have significant impact on the grassland vegetation above 1200m and might be important determinants of community composition as ecosystem architects.
 This is because although these grasshoppers are dietary generalists, they show preference for some endemic plant species that have low productivity (long-lived and slow growing).
 The impact of grasshopper grazing on the endemic alpine plants represents an important ecological interaction in alpine grasslands and understanding this plant-insect interaction is therefore important in the conservation and sustainable management of these systems.

 Variation in mandibular traits between Brachaspis nivalis (left), Sigaus australis (middle) and Paprides nitidus (right).
 Difference in teeth length and melanized area may reflect adaptation to plants that have different size and toughness.